 I called my VA Counselor, and in due time, he approved my schooling.
 Then I called my manager Don – thanked him for the great opportunity, and informed him that I would need a year off from driving trucks to return back to school to repair them.
 Is this a new fork in the road?
 Or is this just a means to an end?
 Where would I park the Prostar that I just purchased and how would I make my daily commute?

-Since I was in the twilight of my contract with Bowman and since I was from DC, Bowman decided to assign me a new route into the city.
+Since I was in the twilight of my six-month stint with DM Bowman and since I was from DC, my enterprising company prudently assigned me to a new route that pierced into the heart of the Nation’s Capital.

-It was hauling oversized loads from a warehouse in east Baltimore to the under-construction Quadrangle building in DC.
-They were building a state-of-the-art 12-floor building by the Werner Theater.
+It was hauling oversized loads from a warehouse in east Baltimore to the much-hyped Quadrangle building in DC. the soon to be a state-of-the-art 12-floor edifice next to the contemporary Warner Theater.

-One of the functional, innovative features of the Quadrangle is operable windows to allow fresh air into the office.
-The motorized windows offer an efficient, sophisticated heating and cooling system.
-The building’s glass skin, with stainless steel horizontal panels and a vertical steel grill, which work together as an external shading system.
+One of the innovative features of the Quadrangle is operable windows to allow fresh air into the elaborate offices.
+The motorized windows would offer an efficient, sophisticated heating and cooling system.
+The building’s glass skin, with stainless steel horizontal panels and a vertical steel grill shrewdly work together as an external shading system.

-What a sleek building this would. be with an elegant skin respecting the tradition of Washington, but in a modern way.
+What a sleek building this would be with an elegant skin respecting the tradition of Washington, but in a modern way reminiscent of avant-garde LA.

-It was nice to deliver a load into DC and convenient that I could stop home to check my mail and take a shower before I headed back up to run another load.
+For once, It was nice to deliver a load into the District and convenient that I could stop home after to check my mail and take a shower before I headed back up to run another load the next day.

-I made several loads during the week which went over the Francis Scott Key bridge on I-695.
-Normally, I take the last toll on the right since they were the widest, but today, that lane was backed up, so unfortunately I grew impatient.
-So I decided to take the next adjacent lane to the left.
+On Monday, after securing the load, I went over the Francis Scott Key bridge on I-695 over the expansive Patapsco River.
+Normally, I would take the last toll on the right since it was the widest, but today, that lane was backed up by someone not having the right change, so unfortunately my impatience got the best of me.
+Foolishly, I decided to take the adjacent lane to the left.
 As soon as I started to proceed, I began to regret my decision.
 And the impact hit me like a truckload of bricks.

-Unfortunately, that lane was too narrow and my oversized load of 11.5 feet struck the pole that holds the EZPass LED display.
-Thankfully, The Maryland Transportation Authority was able to turn the display around to allow me to go through.
+I held up traffic, scornful drivers who looked glaringly with disgust.
+Thankfully, The Maryland Transportation Authority was able to turn the display around rather quickly to allow me to go through.

-I thought for sure I would be facing a ticket.
-But for some strange reasons the ticket gods were been kind to me that day.
+I thought for sure I would be facing a ticket – points, even a fine.
+But for some strange reasons the sun was shining bright, and the ticket gods were been kind to me that day.

-I had lucked out.
-My last load with DM Bowman resulted in a small incident, and thankfully I survived relatively unscathed.
+Amazingly, I had lucked out!
+My last load with DM Bowman was also my first accident with DM Bowman – a small incident, and thankfully I survived relatively unscathed, but my ego bruised.